 - Check your JHU email daily.
 Your Hopkins email is the primary source of communication from the university.

 - Before registration, you must complete an online Lab Safety Training prior to registering for a lab science class.
-To access the tutorial, login to my.jhu.edu and go to the myLearning quicklink on the left.
-Enter 458083 in the myLearning search box to locate the appropriate module.
+To access the tutorial, login to my.jhu.edu and go to the myLearning quicklink.
+Enter 458083 in the search box to locate the appropriate module.
 Make sure to turn off your pop-up blocker to access the training.
-We recommend that you complete this by Wednesday, July 1st in order to avoid delays in your registration process beginning on July 20th.
+We recommend that you complete this by Tuesday, July 6th in order to avoid delays in your registration process beginning on Tuesday, July 20th.

 - If you have complete college courses at another institution and would like to have them evaluated for possible transfer credits, please complete the Incoming First-Year Undergraduate Credit Evaluation Form on Blackboard organization site called WSE Academic Advising.

 - Prepare for registration: